5 Steps For Baby Bedtime Routine That Works

 baby sleep routine

-A consistent baby bedtime routine helps your baby get settled for the night faster, go to sleep easier and more peacefully, and snooze longer.
-This means more time for all the other things you want to accomplish in the evening.
+A good bedtime routine helps your baby get settled for the night faster, go to sleep easier and more peacefully, and snooze longer.
+This means more time for all the other things you want to accomplish in the evening and better rest for your baby.

 Why a Baby Bedtime Routine is Important

 Children of all ages crave consistency.
-They generally have little control over what happens next, so giving them predictable routines will help them feel safe.
-A bedtime routine also provides important cues that will help your child transition towards rest.
+This is especially true for young babies.
+They generally have little control over what happens next, so giving them predictable routines is a great way to help them feel safe.
+A child’s bedtime routine also provides important sleepy cues that will help your child transition toward rest.

 How to Establish a Realistic Baby Bedtime Routine

-Establishing a sleep routine that works for your child and your family takes a bit of planning.
-First, determine how many hours of sleep would be ideal for your child.
+Establishing a sleep routine that works for your baby, young children and your family takes a bit of planning.
+The first step in figuring out a baby sleep schedule is to determine how many hours of sleep would be ideal for your child.
+Here is list of how much sleep babies need in a 24-hour period:

 • Ages 1-2 years: 11-14 hours (including naps)